-The standard is mandatorily effective for financial periods beginning on or after 1 January 2019 (except for prepayment features with negative compensation and modifications or exchange of financial liabilities that do not result in derecognition which will become effective for financial periods beginning on or after 1 January 2020), but the Company qualifies for a temporary exemption as explained in Note 23(c).
-Additional disclosures required by FRS 109 is made in Note 24.
+The standard is mandatorily effective for financial periods beginning on or after 1 January 2019 (except for prepayment features with negative compensation and modifications or exchange of financial liabilities that do not result in derecognition which will become effective for financial periods beginning on or after 1 January 2021), but the Company qualifies for a temporary exemption as explained in Note 24(b).
+Additional disclosures required by FRS 109 is made in Note 24(c) and 24(d).